 FHGEN 120 is an introduction to computer and internet research techniques for family history.
 This online course focuses on methods of locating and managing internet and other computer-based genealogy resources.

-Students need basic computer skills to be successful in the course.
-Please note that this course does not teach you basic computer skills, rather it is assumed that you are already quite familiar with using a computer.
-To help ensure that you do possess the necessary skills, you will work through a technical skills inventory and then take a quiz.
-The inventory is simple; you are asked one or two Yes/No questions about a basic skill.
-If you answer "No" to any question, you are encouraged to read or watch videos on the topic.
-Once you finish the inventory, take the short quiz at the end.
-If you don't pass the quiz the first time, review the materials and re-take the quiz.
-You may take the quiz as many times as you want, but you must pass the quiz with a 85% before you will be allowed to begin work in the course.
+Students need basic computer skills to be successful in this course.
+Please note that this course does not teach you basic computer skills; rather, it is assumed that you are already familiar with using a computer.
+To help ensure that you possess the necessary skills, you will work through a technical skills inventory and then take a quiz.
+The inventory is simple; you are asked one or two yes-no questions about a basic skill.
+If you answer "no" to any question, you are encouraged to read or watch videos on the topic.
+Once you finish the inventory, you will take the short quiz at the end.
+If you don't pass the quiz the first time, you must review the materials and re-take the quiz.
+You may take the quiz as many times as you want, but you must pass the quiz with an 85% before you will be allowed to begin work in the course.
 Your highest score will be recorded.